Cottony Cushion Scale Identification Guide

 +

-The sticky substance is honeydew, a sugary liquid excreted by the scale insects as they feed on plant sap.
-Honeydew attracts ants and promotes the growth of black sooty mold on leaves and nearby surfaces, which can further reduce photosynthesis and plant health.
+The sticky substance is honeydew, a sugary liquid that scale insects give off as they feed on plant sap.
+Honeydew draws ants and helps black sooty mold grow on leaves and nearby surfaces.
+This mold blocks sunlight and weakens the plant over time.

 How does cottony cushion scale spread?